UtahRails.net Roster Page

 I have tried using formal databases on several occasions (including Access and FileMaker), starting way back in the late 1980s with DBASE II.
 But getting the reports to generate in a format usable in publishing was always the limiting factor.
 I always ended up exporting the report to a delimited text file and fixing it in either Wordperfect or Word.
 I have used Excel spreadsheets with some success, but always ended up exporting them into Word tables to be able to format the rosters into a usable format.

 For anyone looking to start compiling rosters, I would recommend using tables in Word (or any other word processor).
-Using a database to too complex for the simple data we use in rail equipment rosters.
+Using a database is too complex for the simple data we use in rail equipment rosters.

 All my rosters today are done in HTML using Dreamweaver as the editor of choice.
 Editing a roster is very easy in Dreamweaver because it displays the HTML code as What-You-See-Is-What-You-Get (WYSIWYG) tables, and I simply edit the data in the tables.
 Take a look at the source code for any of the rosters at UtahRails.net and you will see "the man behind the curtain".